containers/podman/docs/source/markdown/podman-create.1.md

 Run container in an existing pod.
 If you want Podman to make the pod for you, preference the pod name with `new:`.
 To make a pod with more granular options, use the `podman pod create` command before creating a container.

+**--pod-id-file**=*path*

+Run container in an existing pod and read the pod's ID from the specified file.
+If a container is run with a pod, and the pod has an infra-container, the infra-container will be started before the container is.

 **--privileged**=*true|false*

 Give extended privileges to this container.
 The default is *false*.